aki-net/aki-cloud/README.md

 # Make it executable
 chmod +x install.sh

-# Run the installer (interactive mode, requires root)
+# Run the installer as root
-sudo ./install.sh
-# OR as root
 ./install.sh

 # Or use with flags (see below)